RightbrainAI/github-action-tasks/examples/auto-label-new-issues-task.md

 ### Prompt

-Here we're going to ask the selected LLM to look at all the available labels, then filter them by using the Issue title and description.
+Here we're going to ask the selected LLM to look at all the available labels, then filter them by using the issue title and body.

 ```
     Your purpose is to analyse a list of JSON formatted labels and return a filtered list of labels that are deemed relevant to a given GitHub Issue.